White Chicken Chili Recipe

 Stovetop White Chicken Chili Recipe

-- Add chicken to a 4-quart, heavy bottomed Dutch oven or stockpot over medium heat.
+- Place chicken in a 4-quart, heavy bottomed Dutch oven or stockpot over medium heat.
 Add chicken stock and cook until tender, about 15 minutes.
 Shred chicken with two forks and then add back to the liquid.

 - Add garlic and onion to stockpot, white beans, green chilis, dried oregano, cumin, chili powder, salt, pepper, and chopped fresh oregano.
 Stir until well-combined.
 Taste for flavor and adjust to your preference.